DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Introduction

 In this paper, we propose a novel query form based on explicit point representations of text lines.
-Built upon it, we present a succinct DETR-like baseline that lets a single \textbf{De}coder with \textbf{E}xplicit \textbf{P}oints \textbf{Solo} (dubbed \textbf{DeepSolo}) for detection and recognition simultaneously.
-Moreover, we launch a simple multilingual text spotter (dubbed \textbf{DeepSolo++}), making a further step to let a single decoder solo for detection, recognition, and script identification all at once (Fig.~\ref{fig:1}(a) and Fig.~\ref{fig:1}(g)).
+Built upon it, we present a simple DETR-like baseline that lets a single \textbf{De}coder with \textbf{E}xplicit \textbf{P}oints \textbf{Solo} (dubbed \textbf{DeepSolo++}) for multilingual text detection, recognition, and script identification all at once (Fig.~\ref{fig:1}(a) and Fig. \ref{fig:1}(g)).
 Technically, for each instance, we first represent the character sequence as ordered points, where each point has explicit attributes of position, offsets to the top and bottom boundary, and category.
-Specifically, we devise top-$K$ Bezier center curves to fit scene text instances with arbitrary shapes and sample a fixed number of on-curve points covering characters in each text instance.
+Specifically, we devise top-$K$ Bezier center curves to fit scene text instances with arbitrary shapes and sample a fixed number of on-curve points.
 Then, we leverage the sampled points to generate positional queries and guide the learnable content queries with explicit positional prior.
 After flowing out the decoder, the output queries are expected to have encoded requisite text semantics and locations.
 Finally, we adopt several simple prediction heads (a linear layer or MLP) in parallel to decode the queries into the center line, boundary, transcript, and confidence of text, thereby solving detection and recognition simultaneously.
-For multilingual spotting, we introduce an extra explicit point query as the script token and use it for script identification and routing to a specific linear layer for character classification.
-We also devise a simple script-aware matching scheme for the training of DeepSolo++.
+For multilingual spotting, we introduce an extra script token with explicit point information and use it for the script identification task and routing to a specific linear layer for character classification.
+We also devise a script-aware bipartite matching scheme for training DeepSolo++.
+Note that we denote the monolingual text spotter as DeepSolo, without the script token and corresponding designs for multilingual tasks.